brianli-whitbread/whitbread/README.md

 # Whitbread Demostration Assignment Project

 This AEM 6.3 project is created to demonstrate my ability to build and deploy AEM projects and components.
-There are no package prerequisites for this project; only thing required is AEM 6.3 with a proper AEM license.
+There are no package prerequisites for this project; the only thing required is AEM 6.3 with a proper AEM license.

 #####This project includes a number features:

-* ####One Page Content
+* ####One Page Content:
   * English page with example content

 * ####One Content Template Based on Requirements: